 Sam, who is 40, decides to make a Non-Concessional Contribution of $220,000 into his Super Fund in the 2019 financial year.
 Although this exceeds the annual Non-Concessional Cap of $110,000, he is able to make the contributions to his Super Fund without having to pay the excess contributions tax.
 This is because the total cap of the next 2 financial years (2020 and 2021) has been brought forward to 2022.
 Therefore, the amount that Sam contributed stays within the total Non-Concessional Cap of $330,000 ($110,000 x 3).

 However, not the full amount of the 3-year bring-forward Non-Concessional Contribution cap needs to be utilised once triggered.

 By bringing forward the caps of the next 2 years, members can make up to 3 years’ worth of non-concessional contributions in the First Year.
-Previously, this rule was only applicable to those under the age of 65.
-However, from 1 July 2021, this rule will now apply to those under the age of 67.
+Previously, this rule was only applicable to those under the age of 65 or 67.
+However, from 1 July 2022, this rule will now apply to those under the age of 75.

 If you exceed your non-concessional contribution, the ATO will issue a letter to the Trustee and you may need to pay extra tax.

 Bring-forward rule for individuals who are turning 75

 From 1 July 2022, the bring-forward rule cannot be applied on Members who are aged 75 or over.
 The maximum amount of non-concessional contribution for an individual aged 75 or over is $110,000 per annum.
 In addition, the work test must be met by the Member in order to make contributions to your SMSF.
 If the non-concessional cap is exceeded, Members may withdraw the excess amount from the Fund, otherwise the excess amount may be taxed at the marginal tax rate.